Redistribution (Australia)

-In Australia, a redistribution is the process of redrawing the boundaries of electoral divisions for the House of Representatives arising from changes in population and changes in the number of representatives.
-There is no redistribution for the Senate as each State constitutes a division, though with multiple members.
-The Australian Electoral Commission (AEC), an independent statutory authority, oversees the apportionment and redistribution process for federal divisions, taking into account a number of factors.
-Politicians, political parties and the public may make submissions to the AEC on proposed new boundaries, but any interference with their deliberations is considered a serious offence.
+In Australia, a redistribution is the process of redrawing the boundaries of electoral divisions for the House of Representatives arising from changes in population and/or the number of representatives.
+There are no redistributions for the Senate as each state constitutes an at-large electorate with multiple members (senators).
+The Australian Electoral Commission (AEC), an independent statutory authority, oversees the apportionment and redistribution process for federal electorates, taking into account an array of demographic and geographic factors.
+Politicians, parties and the general public may make submissions to the AEC on proposed boundaries, but any interference with their deliberations is considered a serious offence.
+The AEC’s decisions on boundary changes are final, and cannot be rejected or amended by the parliament.
+To do so would require an amendment to the electoral act itself; however, no government has ever altered the act with the intent of interfering in the redistribution process.
+In this way, partisan gerrymandering is widely regarded as a non-issue in Australian federal politics.

-Section 24 of the Constitution of Australia specifies that the number of members of the House of Representatives in each state is to be calculated from their population, although each state is entitled to a minimum of five members regardless of population.
+Section 24 of the Constitution of Australia specifies that the number of members of the House of Representatives in each state is to be calculated based upon their population, although each state is entitled to a minimum of five members regardless of population.
 This minimum condition currently only applies to Tasmania, the smallest state.
-Representation of territories has been specified by subsequent laws.
-After the number of members for each state and territory is determined, in a process called apportionment or determination, the state and territory is divided into that number of electoral divisions.
+Representation of territories has been specified by supplemental legislation.
+After the number of members for each state and territory is determined, in a process called apportionment or determination, they are divided into a corresponding number of electoral divisions.

-A redistribution (sometimes called redrawing or "revision") of the geographic boundaries of divisions in a state or territory takes place when an apportionment determination results in a change in the number of seats to which a state or territory is entitled, at least once every seven years, or sooner when the AEC determines that population shifts within a state or territory have caused some seats to have too many or too few voters.
+A redistribution (sometimes called redrawing or "revision") of the geographic boundaries of divisions in a state or territory takes place when an apportionment determination results in a change in the number of seats to which a state or territory is entitled, at least once every seven years, or earlier when the AEC determines that population shifts within a state or territory have caused some seats to have too many or too few voters.
 The Commonwealth Electoral Act 1918 requires that all electoral divisions within a state or territory have approximately an equal numbers of enrolled voters.
 The Commonwealth Electoral Act (No. 2) 1973 reduced the allowed variation of electors in each division to 10% of the state or territory's average, down from 20%.
-New boundaries apply only to general elections held after the redistribution process has been completed, and by-elections are held on the previous electoral boundaries.
+New boundaries apply only to general elections held after the redistribution process has been finalised, and by-elections are held based on the previous electoral boundaries.

-Each state and territory has its own commission which follows similar but not identical processes and principles for determining electoral boundaries and conducting elections within their jurisdiction, and those of local governments.
+Each state and territory has its own electoral commission which follows similar but not identical processes and principles for determining boundaries and conducting elections within their jurisdiction, and those of local governments.